nuscarrick/webserver-screenshot/README.md

-## Version 1.1 (only works from web server version 1.3.5!!!)
+## Version 1.2 (only works from web server version 1.3.5!!!)

-- Design adjustments for web server version 1.3.5
+- Screenshot button now works again with a short press

 ## Installation notes: